How to set habits that support your goalsFeb 13, 2023

 Is it to feel calmer?
 More focused?
 Or more in control of your day?
 Is it to feel more content and present?
 Work out what your individual craving and reasoning for achieving your goal is.

 The response is all how well you executed the actual habit eg. When completing your morning meditation, if you started the meditation, however, you checked your phone 5 minutes in, your response will most likely be dissatisfied, making you less likely to continue the habit the next day.
 Your response encourages your belief.

 Finally, the reward.
 For example, if you felt relaxed or at peace after the meditation, then savour that moment and feeling.
 This will associate the feel good response with the habit of meditating.

 Whatever your goals are for 2023, work out the habits you need to form in order to achieve them.
 When you form healthy, long term habits, your goals become far easier to achieve, ultimately transforming your life.

-Learn more about the power of effective goal-setting with keynote speaker Chelsea Kate Evans and her virtual workshop: Goal Setting & Visualisation
+Learn more about the power of effective goal-setting with keynote speaker Chelsea Pottenger and her virtual workshop: Goal Setting & Visualisation